wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 ### Office JavaScript API requirement sets

 You may not always have control over the version of Office your users have installed.
 Depending on the version of Office and platform it runs on, there are different APIs and features supported for your add-in.
 For example, Office 2016 supports more capabilities than Office 2013.
-To handle this situation, we provide requirement sets to help you determine whether an Office host supports the capabilities you need in your Office Add-in.
+To handle this situation, we provide requirement sets to help you determine whether an Office host supports the capabilities you need in your Office add-in.

 Requirement sets can be specific to Office hosts, such as an ExcelApi 1.7 set, or common to multiple hosts, such as the Dialog API.
 Requirement set support varies by Office host and host version.